 Macrocephaly In Babies: Possible Causes, Diagnosis & Treatment

 Macrocephaly in babies is characterized by a disproportionate and abnormally large swelling of the skull.
 It is also known as large head syndrome or big head.
-Most often, it is a sign of an underlying problem.
+Often, it is a sign of an underlying problem and can be diagnosed by measuring the baby’s head circumference and comparing it to growth charts.

 Parents may be worried about the unusual appearance of macrocephaly.
 However, macrocephaly can be treated depending on the cause of the condition.
 The treatment can range from medications that help control the swelling to surgery.